-Vice President, Chief Technology & Information Officer - Mr. Cooper has overall responsibility for the design, development, configuration, installation and maintenance of all technology used by NAV CANADA.
-Mr. Cooper also has responsibility for NAVCANatm, which is the international sales division of NAV CANADA, and the Construction and Facilities management organisation.
-In fiscal 2022, Mr. Cooper's objectives included the introduction of innovative technology within Canadian airspace and at the four major airports, the implementation of the digital towers, the cyber security of all operational systems, and developing the operational systems technology strategy and supporting product roadmaps.
+Vice President, Chief Technology & Information Officer - Mr. Cooper has overall responsibility for the design, development, configuration, installation, adaptation and maintenance of all technology used by NAV CANADA.
+Mr. Cooper also has responsibility for NAVCANatm, which is the international sales division of NAV CANADA, and the Construction and Facilities management organization.
+In fiscal 2023, Mr. Cooper's objectives included progressing with a technology enabled future airspace concept called Trajectory Based Operations (TBO), deploying technology at the four major Canadian airports to improve operational resilience and capacity, the implementation of the digital towers, the cyber security of all operational systems, and developing the operational systems technology strategy and supporting product roadmaps.

 Vice President, Chief Legal Officer & Corporate Secretary - Ms. Kirby has responsibility for all legal and corporate service functions at NAV CANADA, including procurement, insurance, real estate, security, the corporate secretary office, records, government and stakeholder relations and customer service.
-In fiscal 2022, Ms. Kirby's functional objectives related to advice and counsel on legal and governance issues to the Company, onboarding of a new director, management of the results and costs relating to the Company's legal affairs, litigation and certain transactions, including the sale of the Company's interest in the NAV Centre facility located in Cornwall Ontario and in Searidge Technologies Inc., expense reductions and productivity results in her area of responsibility.
+In fiscal 2023, Ms. Kirby's functional objectives related to advice and counsel to the Company including legal, supply chain, government and stakeholder support required to progress with TBO, the implementation of digital towers, the divestiture of INTAS technology, legal support for the Company's rate strategy and expense reductions and productivity in her area of responsibility.